 In the air mode, NEXUS members avoid long line-ups and save time using automated self-serve kiosks at eight designated Canadian international airports (see Air Mode below).

-As an added benefit, when travelling on domestic, U.S. bound, and select international flights, NEXUS members can now be expedited through Canadian Air Transport Security Authority (CATSA) airport security screening lanes, located at eight Canadian airports.
+As an added benefit, when travelling on domestic, U.S. bound, and select international flights, NEXUS members can now be expedited through Canadian Air Transport Security Authority (CATSA) airport security screening lanes, located at 15 Canadian airports.
 Members must present their valid NEXUS card to access the Trusted Traveller CATSA Security Line.

 In the land mode, members enjoy a quick and simplified entry process using dedicated lanes at 19 designated land border crossings (see Land Mode below).